These Images Show Just How Big the Larsen C Iceberg Is

 The Larsen C ice shelf has calved an iceberg after months of waiting and watching.

 With an area the size of Delaware and a volume of 277 cubic miles, its measurements boggle the mind.
 Even written comparisons don’t fully convey the hulking hunk of ice currently adrift in the Weddell Sea.
-After all, can you really imagine 463 million Olympic-sized pools, let alone all those pools filled with ice.
+After all, can you really imagine 463 million Olympic-sized pools, let alone all those pools filled with ice?

 To help create a more helpful visual frame of reference, Climate Central has created a series of images showing the ice next to familiar places.
 There are a few things to consider as you view these.